perspectivefi/apwine-smart-contracts-public/README.md

 # APWine smart contracts

 This repository contains the public smart contracts of the APWine protocol and its governance.
 The documentation is available [here](https://docs.apwine.fi/).
+By default addresses are the same accross different networks.

 ## Governance